Mehtabcoder/Daily-Tracker/README.md

 Also compare with previous week progress

-This help person to improve himself
+This help person to improve